enseitankado/proxy-profiler/README.md

  - Detects security level of the proxy.
 Elite, Anon or Transparent.
  - Checks if the proxy has permission from any firewall.
  - Receives input from STDIN and transmits to STDOUT which allows chaining with other tools.

 ***Some features to add in future***
- - Tunneling support checking.
+ - Checking tunneling support.
- - Private proxy profiling with un:pw.
+ - Private (password protected) proxy support un:pw.
- - More comprohensive black list checking.
+ - Comprohensive black-list/ban-list checking.

 # Requirements
 PHP, Curl, PHP-Curl extension, [PHP-Curl class](https://github.com/php-curl-class), [PHP-CLI-Progress-Bar](https://github.com/guiguiboy/PHP-CLI-Progress-Bar)